How to restructure your company

 Step 7.
 Finalise the restructuring and look ahead

 The final phase consists of updating your payroll records.
 Employees leaving the company will have to hand over their work.
-Some employees may have to be retrained or upskilled.
-This is the time to (further) redesign your organisation.
+Some employees may have to be retrained.
+You now have time to redesign your organisation further.
 Sit down with your staff to explore ways to do the same amount of work with fewer people.
 Or decide which work will be less important in your newly restructured organisation.

 Want to know more about the rules for restructuring?